Inositol

 Does inositol help with weight loss?

-It is a folk remedy for anxiety and sadness.
-Inositol has been shown in very small studies to be helpful for depression and panic disorder, and promising for treatment of obsessive-compulsive disorder, eating disorders and bipolar disorder.
+It is a folk remedy for stress and sadness.
+Inositol has been shown in very small studies to be helpful for low mood and panic imbalance, and promising for nutritional support of obsessive-compulsive imbalance, eating imbalances and bipolar imbalance.
 Inositol is a part of our diet, and supplementation seems benign.

 Does inositol increase serotonin?

 Summary Inositol can affect the neurotransmitters in your brain, including serotonin.
-High doses may be beneficial for treating some forms of anxiety disorders, such as panic disorders.
+High doses may be beneficial for treating some forms of stress imbalances, such as panic imbalances.

 What foods contain inositol?